heat1024/mccat/README.md

 # mccat

-terminal base memcached cli client by golang
+terminal base memcached cli client

 ## How to use